Oksol79/Oksol79/README.md

 A data analyst specializing in creating actionable value through data-driven solutions.

-I am proficient in data analysis and visualization tools, including SQL, Excel, Google Sheets, Python (NumPy, Pandas, Matplotlib, Seaborn, SciPy), and Jupyter Notebook, as well as Tableau and Looker Studio, which allows me to transform data into actionable insights for informed decision-making.
+I am proficient in data analysis and visualization tools, including SQL, Excel, Google Sheets, Python (NumPy, Pandas, Matplotlib, Seaborn, SciPy), Jupyter Notebook, Tableau, and Looker Studio, enabling me to transform data into actionable insights for informed decision-making.

 Always open to collaboration and interesting projects in the field of data analysis.